 Your daily amount depends on several things, including your weight, how active you are, which diabetes medicines you take, and what your goals are for your blood sugar levels.
-A registered dietitian or certified diabetes educator can help you plan how much carbohydrate to include in each meal and snack.
+A registered dietitian or certified diabetes educator can help you plan how many carbohydrates to include in each meal and snack.

-When you know how much carbohydrate you will eat, you can take the right amount of insulin.
-Or, if you always use the same amount of insulin, you need to make sure that you eat the same amount of carbohydrate at meals.
+When you know how many carbohydrates you will eat, you can take the right amount of insulin.
+Or, if you always use the same amount of insulin, you need to make sure that you eat the same amount of carbs at meals.

 Go to https://www.healthwise.net/patientEd

-Enter G703 in the search box to learn more about "Counting Carbohydrate When You Take Insulin: Care Instructions."
+Enter G703 in the search box to learn more about "Counting Carbohydrates When You Take Insulin: Care Instructions".

 E. Gregory Thompson, MD - Internal Medicine

-& Kathleen Romito, MD - Family Medicine & Thomas M. Bailey, MD - Family Medicine & Adam Husney, MD - Family Medicine & Rhonda O'Brien, MS, RD, CDE - Certified Diabetes Educator & Colleen O'Connor, PhD, RD - Registered Dietitian
+& Kathleen Romito, MD - Family Medicine & Thomas M. Bailey, MD - Family Medicine & Adam Husney, MD - Family Medicine & Elizabeth T. Russo, MD - Internal Medicine & Rhonda O'Brien, MS, RD, CDE - Certified Diabetes Educator & Colleen O'Connor, PhD, RD - Registered Dietitian

 © 2006-2017 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.